AndroidModLoader/JPatch/README.md

  - SilentPatch: Impound garages
  - SilentPatch: Bigger mirror quality on medium-high settings
  - Fixed a glitch with the timer on high FPS
+ - Allowes gang wars to have a wanted level (like on PC)

 **Since v1.8**
  - Some cut effects from the game are back